-In this study we enlarge the spectrum of bat s knowledge in Africa by identifying and analyzing at from different bat species colonies according to season in Zimbabwe.
+Until now, no data was available on genetic diversity and prevalence of circulating AstVs in insectivorous bats in Zimbabwe.
+In this study we enlarge the spectrum of bat AstVs knowledge in Africa by identifying and analyzing bat-AstVs, their diversity and prevalence from different bat species colonies according to reproductive season phenology in Zimbabwe.
+Furthermore, we will also show and highlight the presence of co-infection of bats by astroviruses and coronaviruses and how it varies according to reproductive phenology.

 Material and Methods